innovationOUtside/tm129-robotics2020/README.md

 Go to the *With the container running* instructions...

 ### Windows instructions:

+__If you've done the Docker Dashbboard route, follow the previous instruction and go to the *With the container running* section.__

 Using Powershell, find yourself a working directory.

 Optionally create a TM129VCE test directory (one will be created if you don’t)